 - An individual account holder can leave the family group by notifying the bank.

-- The privacy of each individual account holder is protected within a family savings account.
+- The privacy of each account holder is protected within a family savings account.

 - The primary account holder can be chosen by the family members and will receive a Primary customer ID.